 This security target describes the security needs for MRTD full EAC v2 product.
-The product is conforming to PP PACE and adds requirements for prepersonalization and personalization.
+The product is conforming to PP EAC v2 and PP PACE and adds requirements for prepersonalization and personalization.

 This security target aims to satisfy the requirements of Common Criteria level EAL5 augmented as defined in §1.3 in defining the security enforcing functions of the Target Of Evaluation and describing the environment in which it operates.